This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 15.7.8.5 Local government

-A number of Victorian local councils have banned smoking in outdoor areas not covered by state legislation. lxxix For example, Frankston City Council has banned smoking in designated outdoor areas of the Frankston central activity district; Surf Coast Shire, City of Port Phillip and Hobsons Bay City Councils have banned smoking on beaches; and Moreland City Council has banned smoking at playgrounds.
-From October 2011 Monash City Council extended its ban on smoking at playgrounds to include within 10 metres of the entrance to buildings on designated council land (including schools, sporting grounds, council offices and community centres) and at designated council events. lxxx Melbourne City Council has also banned smoking in a number of areas, including The Causeway, Howey Place, Block Place, Equitable Place, Goldsbrough Lane, QV Melbourne, City Square, Collins Way, Fulham Place, and the Tan and Princes Park running tracks.
+A number of Victorian local councils have banned smoking in outdoor areas not covered by state legislation.115 For example, Frankston City Council has banned smoking in designated outdoor areas of the Frankston central activity district; Surf Coast Shire, City of Port Phillip and Hobsons Bay City Councils have banned smoking on beaches; and Moreland City Council has banned smoking at playgrounds.
+From October 2011, Monash City Council extended its ban on smoking at playgrounds to include within 10 metres of the entrance to buildings on designated council land (including schools, sporting grounds, council offices and community centres) and at designated council events.116 Melbourne City Council has also banned smoking in a number of areas, including The Causeway, Howey Place, Block Place, Equitable Place, Goldsbrough Lane, QV Melbourne, City Square, Collins Way, Fulham Place, and the Tan and Princes Park running tracks.

 15.7.9 Western Australian legislation